July 12, 2018

 Women’s Class meets in the Session Room.
 This female class is reading Ignatiian Examen by Mark Thibodeaux.
 12-15 people.

 Cross Roads Class in the Library.
 Led by George Gebhardt.
-Studying the book The Turquoise Table by Kristin Schell.
+Studying the book If You Want to Walk on Water, You've Got to Get Out of the Boat, by John Ortberg.
 12-15 people.

 Preschool - First Grade (ages 4 - 6 years) uses the Growing in Grace and Gratitude curriculum and is led by John Foutch and Debbie Harlan.